 The SCQF Partnership has an established European reputation working closely with a number of member states on key projects funded by the European Commission through Erasmus+.
-The Partnership are involved with the DAhoy project and the recently concluded project NQF-in.
+The Partnership is currently involved with the DAhoy project and has recently concluded the NQF-in project.
 Both projects are funded by the Erasmus+ Key Action 2: Cooperation for Innovation and Exchange of Good Practices.

 Europass helps individuals to communicate their skills and competencies effectively when applying for a job or training.
 More information can be found on the UK Naric website.